christof-b/electron-technicolour-flash/README.md

 Based on [electron-boilerplate](https://github.com/szwacz/electron-boilerplate) and inspired by [autoflashgui](https://github.com/mswhirl/autoflashgui).

-**IMPORTANT: I don't take any warranty.
+**IMPORTANT: I don't offer any warranty for damages caused by this program (neither me nor the deps authors are perfect...).
 Use this tool at you own risk!**

 # Current state
 The tool is currently under developement and first alpha is released,